-As a leader, we need to have vision for the future, while not forgetting who helped us yesterday.
+As a leader, you need to thank your team regularly.
+As leaders, we need to have vision for the future, while not forgetting who helped us yesterday.

 One of the best ways is to send a “Thank You” the old-fashioned way—an actual note card from you.